JustRLC/Nodus/README.md

 # Nodus
-Nodus is a Discord bot created use of Discord.js's framework - It has a ticket system as well as a few fun commands.
+Nodus is a Discord bot created with the use of Discord.js's framework - It has a ticket system as well as a few fun commands.
 It is functional but it will need a lot of work.
 Open for anyone to use.

 ## Requirements